tarek-kothdiwala/IndianaTechBaseball/README.md

 ## Services
 #### Azure Web App Service
  - Why: I Used an app service for its ease of use in hosting my website that is publicly accessible.
 It is able to manage multiple different frameworks and different programming languages (used mainly HTML and C# for mine).
- - Purpose: The purpose for my app service was to be able to allow anyone to access the Indiana Tech 2022 Baseball statistics easily in a very user friendly way, and the app service, with its built-in frameworks, allowed for ease of publishing to the web what I intended.
+ - Purpose: The purpose for my app service was to be able to allow anyone to access the Indiana Tech 2022 Baseball statistics easily in a very user-friendly way, and the app service, with its built-in frameworks, allowed for ease of publishing to the web, what I intended.
 #### Azure App Service Plan
  - Why: The app service plan is created for the web app to run since it defines computer resources for it.
  - Purpose: The purpose of the app service plan is to define the operating system, region, pricing tier, etc. Basically, the app service plan determines my features of my app service and how much to pay for those features I have chosen.